kugurerdem/rugu.dev/content/english/blog/debloat-with-adb.md

 # Automating the Process

 Remember that I told you to make a list of the packages you remove.
-This was for to list make the debloating process easier if you need to do it a second time on your phone.
+This was for to make the debloating process easier if you need to do it a second time on your phone.

 I use a specific [git